-Overall 14.1% of participants had missing HIV-1 RNA data at 6-months post-release.
-Using Little's MCAR ("Missing Completely at Random") test using the BaylorEdPsych package in $R^{39}$ we explored the structure of the missing data to determine if the data were MCAR and not related to the dependent or independent variables.
-The highly non-significant results (p=0.560) suggested that the missing data were not statistically related to the main outcome (VS), viral load (VL) at baseline, nor any of the variables used in the analysis, most importantly, treatment assignment or number of XR-NTX injections.
-High p-values for Little's MCAR test suggest that further missingness inquiries using sensitivity analysis are not merited because the data were clearly neither Missing at Random nor Not Missing at Random.
-Consequently, we were able to maintain the most conservative standard Intention-to-Treat (ITT) assumption that missingness from participant attrition equals viral non-suppression (missing=failure).
-This is the standard analytic method for regulatory submission of HIV-1 RNA data to the U.S. Food and Drug Administration, which provides the most sensitive and conservative detection limits available and used previously in prospective trials of PLH where HIV-1 RNA is the outcome.
-We did, however, make adjustments such that if a participant had both VS confirmed at 3 months and 9 months (before or after the 6-month censor period of data analysis) then that data was considered in the 6-month missing outcome evaluation and not simply denoted as 'failure'.
-Of note, there was no statistically significant difference in available VL data between treatment groups at 6 months (88.9% placebo, 84.9 % XR-NTX, p=0.597).
+Overall, 14.1% of participants had missing HIV-1 RNA data at 6 months postrelease.
+Using Little MCAR ("Missing

+Completely at Random") test38 using the BaylorEdPsych package in R,39 we explored the structure of the missing data to determine whether the data were MCAR and not related to the dependent or independent variables.
+The highly nonsignificant results (P = 0.560) suggested that the missing data were not statistically related to the main outcome (VS), viral load (VL) at baseline, nor any of the variables used in the analysis, most importantly, treatment assignment or number of XR-NTX injections.
+High P-values for Little MCAR test suggest that further missingness inquiries using sensitivity analysis are not merited because the data were clearly neither Missing at Random nor Not Missing at Random.^{40,41} Consequently, we were able to maintain the most conservative standard intentionto-treat (ITT) assumption that missingness from participant attrition equals viral nonsuppression (missing = failure).
+This is the standard analytic method for regulatory submission of HIV-1 RNA data to the U.S. Food and Drug Administration,42 which provides the most sensitive and conservative detection limits available and used previously in prospective trials of PLH where HIV-1 RNA is the outcome.
+We did, however, make adjustments such that if a participant had both VS confirmed at 3 months and 9 months (before or after the 6-month censor period of data analysis), then that data was considered in the 6-month missing outcome evaluation and not simply denoted as "failure."
+Of note, there was no statistically significant difference in available VL data between treatment groups at 6 months (88.9% placebo, 84.9% XR-NTX, P = 0.597).